rba100/RedGate.Ipc/README.md

 ## Exceptions

-Exceptions thrown by the serverside implementation will be thrown by the proxy, however in addition to any expected exceptions the proxy can also throw `ChannelFaultedException` if a connection could not be established within `client.ConnectionTimeoutMs` or if the client was disposed.
+Exceptions thrown by the server-side implementation will be thrown by the proxy, however in addition to any expected exceptions the proxy can also throw `ChannelFaultedException` if a connection could not be established within `client.ConnectionTimeoutMs` or if the client was disposed.
 In the event that a call cannot be satisfied by the connected server (e.g. there is no registered implementation)